This Pumpkin Banana Bread has the classic flavors of pumpkin bread and banana bread combined, which makes it extra yummy. It stores well, too!

 How to Store

-Store any leftovers, once fully cooled, wrapped in plastic wrap and stored in an airtight container at room temperature for three days, in the fridge for five days, or freeze slices, once cooled, and in a zip-top storage bag with as much air removed as possible for up to six months.
+Store any leftover Pumpkin Banana Bread, once fully cooled, wrapped in plastic wrap and stored in an airtight container at room temperature for three days, in the fridge for five days, or freeze slices, once cooled, and in a zip-top storage bag with as much air removed as possible for up to six months.
 Thaw in the fridge or at room temperature.

 You can serve this bread chilled or warmed, according to how your family prefers it.